|Overall Rating||Liked it!|

 On Snow Feel: Burton use to call this S-Rocker but now they call it Directional Flat Top which is much more appropriate and goes much more in line with what we call flat to rocker.
 That means it tracks well when one footing off the chair or going down a long flat cat track.

 Turning Experience: Not that great for those that like springy turns.
-It’s all about planing on top of powder as opposed to making all kinds of turns on groomers.
+It’s all about planning on top of powder as opposed to making all kinds of turns on groomers.

 Carving: The Burton Fish is not bad on a carve but it’s boring compared to Burtons Directional Camber Rides.
 It’s doable but there just isn’t much spring out of the turn compared to all of the other Directional Camber Family Tree boards.